Understanding Continuous Frames (Unique to PB)

 Weak Colony Configuration

-- 4 Primal Bee frames with foundation
+- 4 Primal Bee frames with foundation on the storage side

 - Easier heating for small populations